psychemedia/middle-english-romances/gawain_and_carle_of_carlisle.md

 15 gallons he dranke that tyde,
 & raught to his men on euery side.
 then they `[the.— P.]` carle said to them anon,
-" Sirrs, to supper gett you gone! "
+"Sirrs, to supper gett you gone! "
 Gawaine answered the carle then,
-" Sir, att your bidding we will be ben. `[baine.— P.]` "
+"Sir, att your bidding we will be ben. `[baine.— P.]` "
-" if you be bayne att my bidding,
+"if you be bayne att my bidding,
 you honor me without Leasinge."
 they washed all, & went to meate,
 & dranke the wine thai was soe sweete.